brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-16-the-new-rules-for-marketing.md

----
-layout: post
-title: The new rules for marketing
+# The new rules for marketing
----

 Marketing has been used the same way for years.
 The strategy that marketers have used has gone something like this: